robenkleene/sidewinder/readme.md

-# Snake: Euclidean Sequencer for Max for Live
+# Sidewinder: Euclidean Sequencer for Max for Live

 An Euclidean Sequencer written in [Max for Live](https://www.ableton.com/en/live/max-for-live/) for use in [Ableton Live](https://www.ableton.com/en/live/).
 Example with four pulses (notes) positioned as equidistant as possible in eleven steps: